-At the core of my practice is the passion and drive to create work that in itself becomes a catalyst to challenge and enhance the viewer’s imagination.
-I consider myself the conveyor, the vehicle through which the imagination of the viewer is pushed beyond the obvious.
+At the core of my practice is the passion and drive to create an idea that in itself, becomes a catalyst to challenge and enhance the viewer’s imagination.
+I considers himself the conveyor, the vehicle through which the imagination of the viewer is pushed beyond the obvious.

-My current project evolve around the human form, working between the figurative and the abstract form, where I attempt to elaborate upon unfamiliar aspects of an otherwise familiar scene.
+My current body of work entitled Human stories, evolves around the human form, working between the figurative and the abstract form, where I attempt to elaborate upon unfamiliar aspects of an otherwise familiar scene.

 My aim is to demonstrate against the status quo of society, my rejection of mundanity and rebellion against archetypes within a contemporary world; where I invite the spectator to establish a dialogue with my works in order to inspire them.